bigskysoftware/missing/www/docs/layout.md

 Use <dfn>`.col-inf`</dfn> to make an element expand as much as possible.
 This will set the column count to an absurdly high number.
-To set minimum widths on other columns (to prevent them from disappearing), use the
+To set minimum widths on other columns (to prevent them from disappearing), you can use the
 <dfn>`.minwidth-*`</dfn> classes:

 | Class                   | Minimum width      |